tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DS-Authentication.md

 ### Benefits of our solution
 Regardless of how you integrate with our 3DS Authentication solution, you have the following benefits.

 * PayU is connected to a 3DS server (MPI), you don't need to do it by your own.
 Less providers & contracts!
 * You control and decide when to authenticate a transaction.
 * No additional costs<sup>\*</sup>.
 Authentication is a service for free!.
 * Minimum or none contract adjustments for 3DS service.
 * If you migrate to the HUB, you can have additional benefits of a global solution.

-<sup>\*</sup> _The acquirers may charge an authentication cost._
+<sup>\*</sup> _The acquirers may charge an authentication cost, if so, this cost will be transferred to you._

 {{% alert title="Note" color="info"%}}
 We are working on connecting to multiple 3DS server providers to improve performance and guarantee authentication service always.
 {{% /alert %}}

 ### How to integrate 3DS?
-* To integrate using **PayU Latam**, refer to the _Payments API_ of your processing country:
+Depending on the scenario you choose to use the 3DS Authentication, the integration procedure varies.

+#### Pass Through
+When you are integrated with an _**MPI**_ or a _**3DS Server**_, you just need to send us the authentication response in the payment request.
+Refer to your processing country to see an example of how to send the parameters returned in the response:

 <div style="display: flex;">
   <div style="float: left;width: 50%;text-align: center;">